oke-aditya/blog/_pages/work.md

 permalink: /work/
 ---

+Here is list of places where I work or volunteer.

-## Team VAUV (2019-2022)
+### Team VAUV (2019-present)

-- Worked on VIT's Autonomous Underwater Vehicle Team.
+- Working on VIT's Autonomous Underwater Vehicle Team.
 - Dveloped a Computer Vision stack for NVIDIA Jetson Platform.
 - Autonomous vehicle could detect underwater object as well as navigate.